Nav

 • Patient preference: For some patients without symptoms or with mild symptoms, treatment may be preferred for peace of mind or to avoid the financial burden of regular follow-up imaging and appointments.

-Treatment options include observation or surgical resection (removal).
+Treatment options include cavernous malformation observation or surgical resection (removal).
 In 2017, the Angioma Alliance scientific advisory board released treatment guidelines based on the existing research.
 These consider the factors described above when deciding which treatment option would be beneficial.
 Have a thorough discussion with your neurosurgeon to determine which treatment option will be right for you.

-Observation for Cavernous Malformation
+Cavernous Malformation Observation

-Observation is a very reasonable option for patients with cavernous malformations with no symptoms or mild symptoms, especially if safe surgical removal is difficult because of the location of the cavernous malformation, or if you have other medical conditions that make surgery too risky.
+Cavernous malformation observation is a very reasonable option for patients with cavernous malformations with no symptoms or mild symptoms, especially if safe surgical removal is difficult because of the location of the cavernous malformation, or if you have other medical conditions that make surgery too risky.

 There are several benefits to the “watch-and-wait” approach for a cavernous malformation.
 With observation, you can avoid costs and potential complications associated with surgery.